Skip to content

 Troubleshooting

-• Loop never runs or exits immediately: Ensure the remaining value provided by For Loop Open is greater than 0.
+• Loop never ends: Ensure the remaining value from For Loop Open is a positive integer.
+The loop stops when remaining reaches 0.